-

 These subsidies are complemented by public guarantees for the acquisition of bank loans and public equity capital to increase the equity ratio.

-As regards employees, Germany has a system of short time work allowances.
+With regards to employees, Germany has a system of short time work allowances.
 The employment agency (Agentur für Arbeit) pays the short-time work allowance as partial compensation for a loss of earnings caused by a temporary cut in working hours.
 This relieves employers from employment costs.
 Companies can continue to employ their employees even in the event of a loss of orders.
 In other words, the short-time work allowance helps to prevent job losses.
-The short time work allowances are subject to certain prerequisites, that must be met, as well as terms and conditions.
-In times of the Pandemic and, these have been subject to repeated changes.
+The short time work allowances are subject to certain prerequisites that must be met, as well as terms and conditions.
+These have been subject to repeated changes over time.

 Are there any impediments / tax charges that typically apply to the inflow or outflow of capital to and from your jurisdiction (e.g., withholding taxes, exchange controls, capital controls, etc.)?